 ECG Investors Have Opportunity To Lead Everus Construction Group, Inc. Securities Fraud Lawsuit With The Schall Law Firm

-LOS ANGELES, April 24, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Everus Construction Group, Inc. ("Everus" or "the Company") (NYSE: ECG ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES , April 29, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Everus Construction Group, Inc. ("Everus" or "the Company") (NYSE: ECG ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between October 31, 2024 and February 11, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before June 3, 2025.